-This chapter describes how to configure the wireless features of your WGT634U Wireless Media Router.
+This chapter describes how to configure the wireless features of your MR814 v3 router.
 In planning your wireless network, you should consider the level of security required.
-You should also select the physical placement of your router in order to maximize the network speed.
-For further information on wireless networking, refer to in Appendix D, "Wireless Networking Basics".
+You should also select the physical placement of your firewall in order to maximize the network speed.
+For further information on wireless networking, refer to in Appendix D, "Wireless Networking Basics."